amansaxena99/Game-MarioRunClone/README.md

 # Game-MarioRunClone
 A clone of MarioRun game

-Used the LibGDX to make thi game for android.
+Used the LibGDX to make this game for android.